Why Companies Sponsor Events (and How to Do It Right)

 2. Leverage brand alignment.

 Choosing the right events to sponsor allows a brand to tap into a qualified, informed audience already receptive to its products or services.
 Sometimes, these associations are obvious; it’s why bike shops sponsor bike races or running companies sponsor the local 5K.
-In other scenarios, the alignment is based on demographics and interest; banks may sponsor college fairs to showcase student loan services or why restaurants sponsor events that draw a lot of participants from out of town.
+In other scenarios, the alignment is based on demographics and interests; banks may sponsor college fairs to showcase student loan services, or restaurants may sponsor events that attract many participants from out of town.

 3. Gain a competitive edge.